TomSputz/syncplay/README.md

+This is a fork of the main program designed to automate all interaction with the UI, hopefully eliminating it entirely once the server ip is set.
+As of this moment, I plan to use MPV as the player, allowing any users to drag URLs to play, immediately propagating to all connected users

 #  Syncplay

 Solution to synchronize video playback across multiple instances of mpv, VLC, MPC-HC, MPC-BE and mplayer2 over the Internet.